pmd/pmd/docs/pages/7_0_0_release_notes.md

     not necessary are allowed, if they separate expressions of different precedence.
     The other property `ignoreBalancing` (default: true) is similar, in that it allows parentheses that help reading and understanding the expressions.
+*   The rule {% rule "java/bestpractices/LooseCoupling" %} has a new property to allow some types to be coupled to (`allowedTypes`).

 #### Removed Rules